Business

 Keen to book your train tickets to Geneva Airport?
 No need to wait, start a search with us today!
 If you want to find out a bit more about the journey first, you can find our train timetable below, tips on booking cheap tickets and our FAQs, including first and last train times.

-Rome to Geneva Airport by train
+Trains to Geneva Airport from Rome

 First train